-Identify the firm's industry.
-This, in turn, help's identify the firm's competitors.
-And from that, the strategy-builder learns which strategies the firm must compete against.
-The strategy-builder's task is to understand which strategies work well in the industry and which do not.
+Naming the firm's industry sector help's identify the firm's competitors.
+And from that, the strategy builder learns which strategies the firm must compete against in the marketplace.
+The strategy builder's task is to understand which approaches work well in the industry and which do not.

 For example, Domino's Pizza operates in the Quick Service Restaurant industry.
 That means its competitors are restaurants of various kinds that:

-When Domino's changed strategies in 2009, it did so after reviewing the strategies of its competitors, Papa John's, Pizza Hut, Subway, Chick-Fil-A, McDonalds, and others.
+When Domino's changed strategies in 2009, it did so after reviewing the approaches of its competitors, Papa John's, Pizza Hut, Subway, Chick-Fil-A, McDonald's, and others.

-Note especially that a single firm can operate in several industries.
-Apple, for instance, operates in at least five industries: Computer hardware, Computer software, Consumer electronics, Digital distribution, and Silicon Design.
+Note that a single firm can operate in several industries.
+Apple, for instance, operates in at least five industry sectors: Computer hardware, Computer software, Consumer electronics, Digital distribution, and Silicon Design.
 Apple faces a different set of competitors in each of these industries.

 There are, incidentally, quite a few industry classification schemes, or taxonomies, in use, worldwide.
-However, for strategy-builders, all that matters is that the firm refer to a system that identifies the firm's competitors accurately.
+However, for strategy builders, all that matters is that the firm refers to a system that identifies the firm's competitors accurately.

 The Firm's Customers and Market

 Identify first the firm's customers as either consumers or businesses.
-This distinction is important for strategy-builders, because consumers and business buy for different reasons.
+This distinction is essential for strategy builders because consumers and business firms buy for different reasons.
 They have different criteria for deciding what and when to purchase.
 And, they respond differently to seller pricing strategies.

 Identify also the target market for the firm's offerings and value proposition.
 Note that markets can have quite a few defining characteristics.

-Businesspeople sometimes ask: What is the strategy for?
-The answer has to name a business objective.
-The strategy's reason for being, in fact, is to explain how the firm achieves specific objectives.
+What is the purpose of the strategy?
+The answer has to name business objectives.
+Strategy exists primarily to explain how the firm achieves strategic objectives..